Meniscus lesion

 Anatomy

 The bones of the knee joint include the femur (thigh bone), tibia (shin bone) and patella (kneecap).
-The articular surfaces of the femur, tibia and patella are covered with a few millimetres of cartilage that serves to reduce stress on the articular surfaces.
-Both inside and outside the joint there is an annular cartilage disc (meniscus).
-The knee joint is reinforced by a joint capsule that is laterally reinforced with an external and internal collateral ligament (ligamentum collaterale laterale and mediale).
-The medial meniscus attaches to the medial collateral ligament, while the lateral meniscus does not attach to the lateral collateral ligament.
+The articular surfaces of the femur, tibia and patella are covered by a layer of cartilage a few millimetres thick, which serves to reduce the load on the articular surfaces.
+Both inside and outside the joint there is a ring-shaped disc of cartilage (meniscus).
+The knee joint is reinforced by a joint capsule, which is reinforced at the sides by an outer and inner collateral ligament (lateral and medial collateral ligaments).
+The inner meniscus is attached to the inner collateral ligament, whilst the outer meniscus is not attached to the outer collateral ligament.

 Knee joint from the front: